kamlekar/kamlekar.github.io/_posts/async-template-loading.md

     <% } %>

-And here is the code, which I will use to manage and load these templates dynamically:
+And here is the code, which I used to manage and load these templates dynamically, using requireJS:

 <script src="https://gist.github.com/kamlekar/7895c3c1b6ba0b778c27d42ee2b4445a.js"></script>